The Messiah Son of Ephraim

 It is necessary to keep constantly in mind the fact that we are dealing with two Messiahs who resemble each other very closely.
 Two preexistent beings, kept in reserve for the Last Days; each destined to rescue Israel from hostile nations; each bearing the title “anointed”; each assured of his triumphal reign.
 Can it always be easy to keep the two separate?
 There is good reason to believe that the existence of this ambiguity has led to a mistaken interpretation of more than one passage in the later Jewish religious literature.

 The first of the following examples appears to give especially good illustration.
 In certain respects, indeed, it is the most important of all the extant passages which deal with the doctrine of the lesser Messiah.

 1. Joseph had two sons, Ephraim and Manasseh.
-Their northern territories were the home of the Samaritans who have always upheld the pre-eminence of Joseph among the sons of Israel, not only because the Samaritans claimed descent from Joseph but also because Ephraim and Manasseh received a special blessing from Jacob/Israel.
-In this blessing Ephraim was preferred above his older brother Manasseh (Gen 48:8-20).—R.S.]
+Their northern territories were the home of the Samaritans who have always upheld the pre-eminence of Joseph among the sons of Israel, not only because the Samaritans claimed descent from Joseph but also because Ephraim received a special blessing from Jacob/Israel in which he was preferred above his older brother Manasseh (Gen 48:8-20).—R.S.

 6. The chapter had a message of hope for those who read it.
 The death of a martyr was held to be in some way an expiatory offering in behalf of his people: see IV Macc 6:29; 17:21.
 Cf. II Macc 7:37 f.
 There was also the promise in the last verse of the chapter: “Therefore I give him a portion with the great, and he shall divide the spoil with the strong”—naturally suggesting a military triumph.—C.T.